THE L&L BLOG / Scrivener

 Why use the cloud?

 Let’s say you work on a desktop computer, and sometimes want to work on a laptop.
 The easiest way to always have access to your files is to store them in the cloud.
-Or if you want to switch from working on a computer to an iPad or iPhone: the cloud also lets you access your files.
+Or if you want to switch from working on a computer to an iPad or iPhone, the cloud also lets you access your files.
 You can also transfer files directly from a computer to an iPad or iPhone, but the cloud is much easier.
-(See Using File Access in this article.)
+(See this article about copying files to and from Scrivener on an iPhone or iPad.)

 About Scrivener Projects

 Scrivener projects are made up of files and folders.
-If you use a Mac, iOS, or iPadOS, you see these as “packages;” they look just like single files, but within each project there are multiple items.
+If you use a Mac, iOS, or iPadOS, they look like single files, but within each project, there are multiple items.
+(The technical term for these on Apple devices is *packages*.)
 On Windows, you see projects as folders, and you can easily navigate within them to see all the items they contain.

 For this reason, you need to treat Scrivener projects a bit differently than other types of files.
-When you save a file from most apps, the file is written to your computer’s drive, and, if it’s in a folder that syncs to the cloud, then that file syncs.
-But with Scrivener, because of the many items in a project, many of which aren’t changed and aren’t synced, you need to be careful.
+When you save a file from most apps, the file is written to your computer’s drive, and, if it’s in a folder that syncs to the cloud, that file syncs.
+But with Scrivener, since there are multiple items in a project, many of which aren’t changed and aren’t synced, you need to be careful.

 When you’re working with any Scrivener project that syncs to the cloud, you must close it on one computer or device before you open it on another.
-If not, you’ll get a warning from Scrivener that the project may be open on another computer.
-Always make sure that you’ve closed the project first, or you may lose data.
-If not, Scrivener will warn you of potential conflicts.
-(See the Scrivener manual, section 14.2.2 for more on resolving conflicts.)
+If not, you’ll get a warning from Scrivener that the project may be open on another computer, and you may lose data.
+If you don’t close the project and open it on another device, Scrivener will warn you of potential conflicts.
+(See the Scrivener manual, section 14.2.2, for more on resolving conflicts.)

-When shutting down a project, especially a large project with lots of research files, don’t shut down your computer or put it to sleep until your sure the project has been uploaded to the cloud.
-If you don’t wait, it may only partially sync, and, if you then open it on another computer, you may lose data.
+When closing a project, especially a large project with lots of research files, don’t shut down your computer or put it to sleep until you’re sure the project has been uploaded to the cloud.
+If you don’t wait, it may only partially sync, and if you then open it on another computer, you may lose data.

 The same is the case when you open or start up your other computer.
 Give the cloud service enough time to download the project to make sure you have all of its elements.
 Opening your project too soon could lead to data loss.